roma321m/ROK_Ranks_Bot/README.md

 As well as kingdom stats (power, kills - all types, deads, RSS assistants, RSS gathering, helps, barbarian kills) alongside the player's name and the player ID.

 Future goals:
-- site that continues all the data gathered, for players around the world.
+- A site that contains all the gathered data of players and kingdoms from around the world.
-- provide daily imperium kingdoms power updates.
+- To provide a daily scan of imperium kingdoms for the total power only.
-- provide kingdoms stats based on demand
+- To provide a full kingdom stats with individual stats based on demand